seattletimes/profanity-peak/src/mountain.md

 <div class="stage" data-stage="kills"></div>

-McIrvin has held permits for grazing the Colville National Forest for 73 years.
-He turned out 198 cows with calves on one of five allotments he uses, just as in the past.
+The McIrvin Family and Diamond M Ranch have held their grazing permits in the Colville National Forest for 73 years.
+He turned out 198 cows with 198 calves on one of five allotments he uses, just as in the past.
 McIrvin said in an interview he did not know that his cattle were drifting toward the den of the Profanity Peak pack.
 The wolves, burned out of their territory in the 2015 Stickpin Fire, had moved their den that year into the heart of Colville National Forest, overlapping multiple grazing allotments used by McIrvin and other ranchers.

-*<span class="placeholder" style="background: red"></span> Confirmed wolf kill locations*
+*<span class="placeholder" style="background: red"></span> Confirmed cattle kill locations*

 Before long, the wolves were killing calves anywhere from 1 to more than 10 miles from the initial turnout location and den site.